atharaq/atharaq.github.io/cs2/lesson16.md

 You will see that some of these changes are easy to implement, and some are more challenging.
 Refactoring the code to use object oriented principles will help us here.

 # Upcoming

+We are heading into the home stretch of the semester.
+Some things are coming up, so keep an eye out for the following:

 * Project 3 will be announced Monday (4/5), due 4/25
 * Exam 2 will be given Thursday (4/8), due 4/15